ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 </terminal-window>

 !!! warning
-    It is recommended not to specify any version when loading _Cylc_, as versions earlier than `23.09` do not support the persistent sessions workflow.<br>
+    It is recommended not to specify any version when loading _Cylc_, as versions earlier than `23.09` do not support the _persistent sessions_ workflow.<br>
-    Also, before loading the _Cylc_ module, make sure to have started a persistent session and assigned it to the {{ model }} workflow.
-For more information about these steps, refer to [Set up persistent session](#set-up-persistent-session).
+    Also, before loading the _Cylc_ module, make sure to have started a _persistent session_ and assigned it to the {{ model }} workflow.
+For more information about these steps, refer to [Set up _persistent session_](#set-up-persistent-session).

 #### Rose setup {: id="rose"}
 [Rose](http://metomi.github.io/rose/doc/html/index.html) is a toolkit that can be used to view, edit, or run an ACCESS modelling suite.